AlvaJufinto/hidden-gem-techs/README.md

 Simple way to use it
 - Create a folder in **/src** called **data**
 - Then make a file **db.json**
-- Write DB in JSON format like this, (like mongoose?)
+- Write DB in JSON format like this, (like MongoDB?)
 ```
 {
   "posts": [